hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

       * whose length is randomly decided from a given min and max length limit.

-      * the list of binary values to be used for selection, is specified has a textual string containing hex values.
+      * the list of binary values to be used for selection, can be specified has a textual string or a hex string or so

   * Buf8RandomizeFuzzer [TODO]